 The advantages of PFR are high conversion rate, continuous operation, and operating at less cost.
 The disadvantages of PFR are high maintenance costs and temperature gradients.

 20. What are the characteristics that affect the flow of bulk solids and how?

 A few characteristics that affect the flow of bulk solids are moisture content where enhanced moisture content in solids makes bulk solids sticky.
 Absorption of the moisture sometimes by the atmosphere by some solids happens.

 The other characteristic is a temperature where it affects bulk solids at times when they expose to a specific temperature.
 Time at rest is a way that affects the solids when they keep still or rest.

 The more rest they take, the more slowly the flow of bulk solids takes place.
 Particle size is one characteristic where it is easy to handle round particles than the odd and asymmetric ones.

 21. What is a CSTR and what are its basic assumptions?

-The abbreviation for CSTR is continuous stirred tank reactor.
-Here assumptions are steady state, constant temperature, constant density and one irreversible first order reaction.
+The abbreviation for CSTR is a continuous stirred tank reactor.
+Here assumptions are steady state, constant temperature, constant density, and one irreversible first order reaction.

-22. What is meant by global warming in engineer’s perspective and common man?
+22. What means by global warming in the engineer’s perspective and the common man?